 In a nutshell, “pet marketing” is the process through which companies in the pet industry get their brands and products in front of the right consumers.
-Offering premier product or top-of-the-line service is only part of the battle when it comes to operating a business in the highly-competitive pet industry.
+Offering premier products or top-of-the-line services is only part of the battle when it comes to operating a business in the highly competitive pet industry.

 It comes down to lead generation— specifically, your brand’s website.
 A radio or TV spot can be a great (albeit expensive) way to pique the collective curiosity of the region’s pet lovers, but chances are they’re going to go straight to your website before turning from vaguely interested browser to purchaser to advocate.
 And it’s up to you to make sure your site is easy to navigate, responsive, conveys your brand effectively, and looks better than anything your consumers have seen before.